-No matter what state you are in, you must follow federal law on withholding money from employee paychecks for income taxes, Social Security (6.2% from each employee paycheck and a matching 6.2% from your bank account), Medicare (1.45% from each employee paycheck and a matching 1.45% from your bank account), and federal unemployment insurance (6% of each employee’s first $7,000 earned).
-Learn more in our article on taxes, FICA, and FUTA.
+No matter what state you are in, you must maintain compliance with payroll regulations and follow federal law on withholding money from employee paychecks for income taxes, Social Security (6.2% from each employee paycheck and a matching 6.2% from your bank account), Medicare (1.45% from each employee paycheck and a matching 1.45% from your bank account), and federal unemployment insurance (6% of each employee’s first $7,000 earned).
+Learn more in our article on federal and state payroll tax rates.

 New Mexico Taxes